Semilinear elliptic problems in $\mathbb{R}^N$: the interplay between the potential and the nonlinear term: Introduction

 We remark that under the hypotheses of Theorems \ref{thm} and \ref{thm2} we may actually find solutions $u^+$ and $u^-$ of (\ref{eq1}) with $u^+>0$ and $u^-<0$ in $\mathbb{R}^N$.
 Furthermore, if we suppose $f$ is odd with respect to the second variable, we may derive the existence of multiple pairs of solutions for (\ref{eq1}).
 More specifically, assuming

-\begin{description} \item[(${f_4}$)] $f(x,-s) = -f(x,s)$, for every $(x,s)\in \mathbb{R}^N\times \mathbb{R}$, \end{description} we may use our version of the penalization technique and a minimax critical point theorem for functionals with symmetry due to Bartolo et al. \cite{BBF} (see Theorem \ref{simmpt} in Section 5) to obtain:
+\begin{itemize} \item[(${f_4}$)] $f(x,-s) = -f(x,s)$ for every $(x,s)\in \mathbb{R}^N\times \mathbb{R}$, \end{itemize} we may use our version of the penalization technique and a minimax critical point theorem for functionals with symmetry due to Bartolo et al. \cite{BBF} (see Theorem \ref{simmpt} in Section 5) to obtain: